This Year's Model: Legacy and influence

 This Year's Model continues to receive critical acclaim.
 Journalists praise the Attractions' music, describing them as one of the best backing bands in rock music.
 Gouldstone wrote that with Costello on guitar, they became a band who are "capable of making even mediocre music listenable and of giving Costello's greatest songs an enthralling sense of intensity and immediacy."
 Erlewine described them as giving the album a "reckless, careening feel", further commending the sound, concluding that "Costello and the Attractions never rocked this hard, or this vengefully, ever again."
 Writing for Pitchfork in 2002, Matt LeMay said they were the reason the album was superior to My Aim Is True, and that "it's not only a more complex and dynamic album, but also one that steers well clear of the retro guitar twang that marred the less interesting bits of his debut."
 Declaring This Year's Model not only Costello's best, but one of the best albums ever made, he stated that it balanced the "raw energy" of its predecessor with the "more elegant pop songwriting" of his later works."
 Writing for Blender magazine, Douglas Wolk considered the Attractions "perfect creative foils" for Costello, particularly signalling out Nieve's playing throughout the record.

 Critics consider This Year's Model one of Costello's best, and "angriest", works.
-Spins Al Shipley argued that Costello was never able surpass the record's "inventive punch", while Michael Gallucci of Ultimate Classic Rock deemed it the work that "bridged his brief past with his wide-open future".
+Spins Al Shipley argued that Costello was never able to surpass the record's "inventive punch", while Michael Gallucci of Ultimate Classic Rock deemed it the work that "bridged his brief past with his wide-open future".
 Troper deemed it Costello's "most consistent" release and finest with the Attractions, finding it the artist's "most live-sounding, most punk, and most honest record of his dauntingly expansive career".
 PopMatters writers Jason Mendelsohn and Eric Klinger hailed the album as "simple, refreshing, and surprisingly modern" and "an object lesson that the New Wave could compete on the old school's field", respectively.
 Consequence of Sounds Ryan Bray named it the first of Costello and the Attractions' eight-year run he nicknamed "murderer's row".
 Reviewing in 2008, Rolling Stones Rob Sheffield named This Year's Model as an album everyone should own, saying the songs "remain brutally funny, sung with moments of unexpected tenderness".
 Regarding Costello's musicianship, Uncuts Paul Moody argued that after he "dispensed with his musical safety net entirely" from My Aim Is True, This Year's Model began "his insatiable urge to 'bite the hand that feeds me'."
 The album was not without its detractors.
 Mojo magazine's Jim Irvin was more mixed on the material and arrangements, overall finding the album "unfeasibly invigorating" following its "mild-mannered" predecessor, but liked Lowe's production.